 Why Cultural Myths and Religions Have a Basis in Astrology

 Did you know that many of our cultural myths and religious anecdotes derive from the esoteric wisdom of astrology?
 These stories were our ancient ancestors’ way of describing the movements of planets as they affected the earth, and personalizing these truths in human dynamic fables that could teach the subsequent generations about them.

 By understanding the stories, the young could better be prepared for life and mimic the wisdom that they offered.

 As you can see, astrology simply deciphers electromagnetic energy and how it behaves in its 12-form, cyclical nature.
-From Aries that initiates the cycle with spring and its fiery energy of growth and generation to Pisces that closes the winter with hope and service for the new cycle to arrive, each season teaches us the wisdom of the cosmic cycles that are reflected in all of us.
+From Aries initiates the cycle with spring and its fiery energy of growth and generation to Pisces which closes the winter with hope and service for the new cycle to arrive, each season teaches us the wisdom of the cosmic cycles that are reflected in all of us.

 Greek mythology, for example, is based on the often-times tumultuous relationships between the ‘Gods,’ who were named after the planets, and who lived on Mount Olympus – their mythical home representing the cosmos.
 These planets were the most visible bodies in the sky, which would have been how our ancestors viewed them as messengers from the Divine.

 Zeus, for example, was the archetype of the planet Jupiter, the ruler of the cosmic domain, since he is the largest planet in our solar system.
 Aphrodite was Venus (the Goddess of Love and Abundance) and Mars was Ares (the God of War), among others.